amymcel/AppService.Config.Specialist.OptimizeTraffic/README.md

 ## This arm deployment will:

 1. Create two App Service Plan - one in East US, one in West US
-2. Create two App Services - one under each app service plan
+2. Create three App Services - two under one app service plan, one under the other app service plan
 3. Create a virtual network
 4. Create an Application Gateway on the virtual network
 5. Create a public IP address for the Application Gateway